 libmono.so - either a Mono bug or you’re doing something Mono strongly dislikes

-- Look at the code around pc from the stacktrace.
+1. Look at the code around pc from the stacktrace..

-- try to match that code within the fresh out.txt file.
+1. Try to match that code within the fresh

-- Scroll up to understand what is happening in the function it occurs in.
+1. Scroll up to understand what is happening in the method it occurs in.

 Debugging on iOS

-Enable development build and script debugging.
-Now uncaught null ref exceptions will be printed to the Xcode console with the appropriate managed call stack.
+See in Glossary and script debugging.
+Now uncaught null ref exceptions will be printed to the Xcode console with the appropriate managed call stack

-Try turning the “fast script call” and code stripping off.
-It may stop some random crashes, like those caused by using some rare .Net functions or reflection.
+- Try turning the “fast script call” and code stripping off.
+It may stop some random crashes, like those caused by using some rare .NET methods or reflection.

 - Try to figure out which script the crash happens in and debug it using mono develop on the device.

 - If the crash seems to not be in your code, take a closer look at the stacktrace, there should be a hint of something happening.
 If you believe the crash happens because of a problem with Unity, see the Known issues tracker or submit a bug.